eliassoon/saab-test/README.md

   Go to Settings.settings

 &ensp;&ensp;  iv.
-  Insert Name as 'connectionString', Type as (Connection String), Scope as Application and Value as Connection String of Database.
+  Insert Name as 'connString', Type as (Connection String), Scope as Application and Value as Connection String of Database.

   ## **Author**